 Finally, the results should look like the image given below.

-3. Applying Conditional Formatting with Format Painter
+3. Applying Conditional Formatting to Multiple Rows with Excel Format Painter

 Alternatively, Format Painter is another amazing feature of Excel by which we can easily apply the format of one cell to other cells.
 Therefore, just follow along.